techAzeez/Mbl-Sales-summary/README.md

 By Azeez Adewale
 ----
 # Introduction:
 Marbel Home & kitchen wares is into the business of selling home and kitchen gadgets, delivering nationwide in Nigeria.
 The business is taking a proactive step to a sustainable and increased growth in future, it therefore, desires to make best use of the little data captured over a period of one year to make informed marketing decision.
+You can interact with the dashboard using the Main Orders data file in the repository.

+Note:
+* I advice strongly that this dataset should not be copied or reproduced by any means for data privacy reasons.
-Note: The store name is not the real name.
+* The store name is not the real name.

 ----
 # Project Goals: Problem Statement